 Concept, notation, order, equality, types of matrices, zero matrix, transpose of a matrix. symmetric and skew symmetric matrices.
 Addition, multiplication and scalar multiplication of matrices, simple properties of addition, Multiplication and scalar multiplication.
 Non commutativity of multiplication of matrices and existence of non-zero matrices whose product is the zero matrix (restrict to square matrices of order 2).
 Concept of elementary row and column operations.
 Invertible matrices and proof of the uniqueness of inverse, if it exists: (Here all matrices will have real entries).

 Determinant of a square matrix (up to 3 x 3 matrices), properties of determinants, minors, cofactors and applications of determinants in finding the area of a triangle Adjoint and inverse of a square mania.
-Consistency, inconsistency and number of solutions of system of linear equations by examples, oohing system of linear equations in two or three variables (having unique solution) using inverse of a matrix.
+Consistency, inconsistency and number of solutions of system of linear equations by examples, oohing system of linear equations in two or three variables (having unique solution) using the inverse of a matrix.

 |Unit 3: Calculus